 Starting a business is like planting a tree—you dig in, nurture it, and hope it grows into something sturdy.
 It’s hands-on: think late nights sketching ideas, chasing customers, or juggling spreadsheets.
 The upside?
 You’re the boss.
 If it works, you could build a legacy—maybe a quirky café or a tech app everyone’s buzzing about.
 A mate of mine launched a vegan bakery; it took a year to turn a profit, but now she’s got a loyal crew and a life she loves.

 The catch?
 It’s a slog.
 A 2023 UK government report says 60% of startups fizzle within three years—cashflow dries up, or the market just doesn’t bite.
 You’re risking time, money (often thousands), and sanity.
 But if you’ve got a passion and grit, the payoff—financial and personal—can be massive.
-It’s slow, steady, and all yours.
+It’s slow, steady, and all yours and prop trading firms can make it easy for you to earn profits and trade easily.

 Day Trading: Riding the Market Waves